-Cindy Hyde-Smith was appointed to the United States Senate by Governor Phil Bryant on March 21, 2018.
+Cindy Hyde-Smith was appointed to the United States Senate by Gov. Phil Bryant on March 21, 2018.
 Her appointment became effective April 1, 2018, the date Senator Thad Cochran retired from the Senate.
-She will also be a candidate for this seat in the Special Election which will be held on November 6, 2018.
+She will also be a candidate for this seat in the special election that will be held on November 6, 2018.

 She is a lifelong conservative demonstrated by her strong voting record as a State Senator and her leadership as Mississippi’s Commissioner of Agriculture and Commerce since 2012.

-Cindy Hyde-Smith is a longtime, strong supporter of President Donald Trump.
-She Co-Chaired the Trump Agriculture Policy Advisory Council during the presidential campaign.
-She has continued to work closely with the Trump Administration, including participating in key White House meetings with Vice-President Pence and USDA Secretary Sonny Perdue regarding the benefits of the tax cut legislation.
+Cindy is a longtime, strong supporter of President Trump.
+She co-chaired the Trump Agriculture Policy Advisory Council during the presidential campaign.
+She has continued to work closely with the Trump Administration, including participating in key White House meetings with Vice President Pence and USDA Secretary Sonny Perdue regarding the benefits of the tax cut legislation.

-As our new United States Senator, Cindy will always put Mississippi first.
-She will work for our state by protecting the historic Trump tax cuts which are unleashing a wave of booming economic growth and low unemployment across America; rolling back unnecessary regulations that get in the way of American farmers, workers, and small businesses; supporting President Trump’s immigration reform agenda including building a wall on the southern border of the U.S.; rebuilding America’s military and readiness by working with President Trump and our Republican majorities to make sure the military is stronger than ever; honoring the promises made to America’s veterans; championing Mississippi’s economy; finishing the fight to repeal Obamacare; protecting the 2nd Amendment and supporting the right to life of the unborn.
+As our new U.S. Senator, Cindy will always put Mississippi first by protecting the historic Trump tax cuts which are unleashing a wave of booming economic growth and low unemployment across America; repealing unnecessary regulations that get in the way of American farmers, workers, and small businesses; supporting President Trump’s immigration reform agenda including building a wall on the southern border of the U.S.; rebuilding America’s military and readiness by working with President Trump and our Republican majorities to make sure the military is stronger than ever; honoring the promises made to America’s veterans; championing Mississippi’s economy; finishing the fight to repeal Obamacare; protecting the 2nd Amendment and supporting the right to life of the unborn.

-As Agriculture Commissioner since 2012, she was elected statewide as a Republican twice, including winning a 3-way Republican primary in 2011 without a runoff.
-She oversees the single largest economic sector of Mississippi—agriculture—and has delivered for Mississippi.
-She helped re-open the market in China for American beef exports; fought for country-of-origin food labeling; led the effort to ensure foreign catfish are properly inspected by USDA; streamlined government regulations to save Mississippi farmers and small businesses money; held agency spending below 1% growth her entire tenure including zero growth multiple year; ran the “model agency” according to the state legislature—based on performance and program effectiveness; improved disaster preparedness, and modernizing the agency with cost-saving technology.
+She helped re-open the market in China for American beef exports; fought for country-of-origin food labeling; led the effort to ensure foreign catfish are properly inspected by USDA; streamlined government regulations to save Mississippi farmers and small businesses money; held agency spending below 1 percent growth her entire tenure including zero growth multiple years; ran the “model agency” according to the state legislature—based on performance and program effectiveness; improved disaster preparedness, and modernizing the agency with cost-saving technology.